 Our industry recognised qualification enables you to build skills currently in high demand by employers, alongside opportunities to further enhance your knowledge through site visits and and attending talks by guest speakers.

-For those who have appropriate experience of working within this sector the programme is also offered as part-time study over four years.
-The part-time Manufacturing Engineering programme will allow you to fit other commitments around your study time but will include the same modules as the full-time course.
+For those who have appropriate experience of working within this sector the programme is offered as part-time study over four years.
+The part-time Manufacturing Engineering programme will allow you to fit other commitments around your study time.

 This exciting new HNC/D is designed to develop your knowledge and skills in a range of core manufacturing principles and technologies.
 The course provides a pathway into careers including manufacturing technician and incorporated engineer, in a diverse and expanding sector.
 The programme is ideal if you have an interest or previous experience in manufacturing engineering and enables you to extend your knowledge and previous experience.
 Learning is through guided assignments and examinations, with the focus on developing your analytical and problem solving skills combined with associated mathematical concepts.